CFHS code : AS342 grave register row 14 / plot 22

 Henry Fuller (1817 – 1869)

-Henry was the 4th child of John & Charlotte Fuller.
+Henry was the fourth child of John and Charlotte Fuller.
 His father was a college cook and Henry became a baker.

 He married Elizabeth Headdey on 11th August 1842 at St Clements Church.
-They lived in Sidney St where, in 1851, he ran his confectionary business with 1 assistant.
-Tho may have been William Stigwood Westley, listed as an apprentice on the 1851 census.
+They lived in Sidney Street where, in 1851, he ran his confectionary business with one assistant, who may have been William Stigwood Westley, listed as an apprentice on the 1851 census.

-Henry & Elizabeth had 11 children 5 of whom died in infancy it is assumed that John was buried in *All Saints churchyard and that the others are buried here.
+Henry and Elizabeth had eleven children, five of whom died in infancy it is assumed that John was buried in *All Saints churchyard and that the others are buried here.

 Elizabeth Fuller née Headdey (1823 – 1888)

-Elizabeth was the 3rd child of William Watson and Elizabeth Headdey.
+Elizabeth was the third child of William Watson and Elizabeth Headdey.
 William was Butler at Clare College.